TzuChaeDahy/TzuChaeDahy/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning HTML, CSS, JS and Git.
-- 👯 I’m looking for improving in programming.
+- 👯 I’m looking for improving in programming so i can become a great web/fullstack developer.
 - 📫 How to reach me: viniciusapacheco2004@gmail.com
 - 😄 Pronouns: He/Him.
-- 🍭 Fun fact: I'm a Kpop stan and before choosing the tech area, wanted to be a doctor.

 <br>